 A fixed rainwater tank is a better, more permanent system to collect top-up water.
-Building a droughtproof supply of water to maintain a swimming pool in all weather conditions can be a great investment, especially if you pump the rainwater to a laundry or toilet, as well - that will increase your household's overall water efficiency, and save money on water bills in the long-term.
+Building a drought-proof supply of water to maintain a swimming pool in all weather conditions can be a great investment, especially if you pump the rainwater to a laundry or toilet as well.
+This will increase your household's overall water efficiency and save money on water bills in the long-term.

-There are a range of products for permanent water harvesting and storage, such as;
+There are a range of products for permanent water harvesting and storage, such as:

-Above ground rainwater tanks: There are corrugated iron, steel or lightweight polyethylene water tanks available in a variety of sizes, colours and shapes.
+Above ground rainwater tanks made from corrugated iron, steel or lightweight polyethylene.
+They are available in a variety of sizes, colours and shapes.
 Slimline tanks are ideal for small city yards.

-Underground tanks: These
+Underground tanks which